AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/initial-setup-cnnxt.md

 uid: cnnxt-setup
 ---

-# Initial setup of Data Hub in AVEVA™ Connect
+# Set up Data Hub in AVEVA™ Connect

-As an administrator, you use AVEVA™ Connect to access and manage AVEVA™ Data Hub for your organization.
+As the administrator, you use AVEVA™ Connect to access and manage AVEVA™ Data Hub for your organization.
 You perform these initial tasks in AVEVA™ Connect to grant access and control who can access the Data Hub portal:

 - Subscribe to Data Hub
 - Create a folder and turn on the Data Hub service